Butter scones are the most common type that people like to eat. These are the ones that you often see people eating alongside tea or coffee.

 Almond Butter Works

 Almond butter might be more appealing to you than standard butter.
-Using almond butter instead of normal butter will add a little something to the scones.
+Using almond butter instead will add a little something to the scones.

-When you use almond butter, it’ll infuse the scones with vitamin E. It’ll also improve the fiber content of the scones, and that can be very helpful for some people.
+When you use almond butter, it’ll infuse the scones with vitamin E. It’ll also improve the fiber content, and that can be very helpful for some people.

 It’s easy to find almond butter at organic grocery stores.
 This should help you to make tasty scones that will go well with fruit flavors.